To see additional current data, go to the Mass. Department of Health website

 Negative rank change is an improvement compared with rest of state

 Note: Some private labs were only reporting number of positive results until March 23, so total number of tests before then was higher than reported.

-Data for this application is downloaded daily from the Massachusetts Department of Public Health Web site.
-You can see copies of the downloaded PDFs here.
+Most of this data come from the Massachusetts Department of Public Health Web site.
+You can go there now to see the latest official state dashboard.

 As with all U.S. Covid-19 data, these tables and graphs are severely undercounting the actual number of cases.
 That's due to the woeful inadequacy of testing.
 Many people who have symptoms still can't be tested, let alone most people who might be carrying the virus but don't have symptoms.
 Please always keep this in mind when you view this data.

 We also didn't know how many tests have been performed in Massachusetts until March 23.
 Before then, some private laboratories were only reporting positive results.
 That meant the total number of tests was somewhat higher than being reported.

 This application was created by Sharon Machlis with the R programming language and R packages shiny, data.table, ggplot2, plotly, leaflet, DT, and glue, among others.
 It wouldn't have been possible without the incredible contributions of the R core team and R package authors to make this free platform possible.
 (Any and all errors in the data presentation are, however, mine alone.)